Robert Risson: Legacy

+Public service

 Risson participated in a variety of organisations through his life.
 Risson became a Freemason in 1961, holding a number of positions including as Grand Master of the United Grand Lodge of Victoria between 1974 and 1976.
 He was a fellow of the Institution of Civil Engineers; Institution of Engineers of Australia; Australian Institute of Management; and a member of the Institute of Transport.
 Further, he was Chief Commissioner of the Australian Boy Scouts Association from 1958 to 1963; President of the Good Neighbour Council from 1963 to 1968; Chairman of the National Fitness Council from 1961 to 1971; and inaugural chair of the Duke of Edinburgh's Award in 1963.
 Risson died on 19 July 1992 in Murrumbeena, Victoria.

 Honours

 In addition to his honours during active service in the Second World War, Risson was made an Officer of the Order of St John, a Companion of the Order of the Bath in 1958, and was conferred the honour of Knight Bachelor during the Queen's Birthday ceremonies in 1970.